 - Discover examples of good practices to share.

 The diocese offers tailored advice to help your church reduce its environmental footprint and save money on energy bills through an energy audit.
-This is particularly helpful during the current energy crisis.
-Plus, you will receive a grant to fund improvements following audit completion and a decarbonisation plan with long-term actions to reach net zero.
+This includes a decarbonisation plan with long-term actions to reach net zero.

-Currently 20% of churches are on a renewable energy tariff.
+Currently nearly 40% of churches are on a renewable energy tariff.
 It’s the quickest way to reduce your carbon emissions, and support investment in renewable energy.
-The list of Church of England approved energy tariffs can be found here, and include the national Parish Buying Energy Basket scheme.
+The list of Church of England approved renewable energy tariffs can be found here, and include the national Parish Buying Energy Basket scheme.

 Find out how to turn your church's energy audit recommendations into a deliverable action plan with our simple, step by step guidance, 'From audit to action plan'.
 Begin with the quick-wins that focus on energy efficiency, and start planning for the bigger changes.

-Read our guidance on renewable energy, alongside the Church Buildings guidance and national Church of England webinars on reaching net zero
+Read the guidance on renewable energy, alongside the Church Buildings guidance and national Church of England webinars on reaching net zero.